LassoSoft/LassoGuide/lasso_guide_source/operations/logging.rst

 .. method:: log_always(...)

    Logs to Lasso's console.
-This error level cannot be routed, but is always sent to Lasso's console.
+This error level cannot be routed, and is always sent to Lasso's console.